raul23/Darth-Vader-RPi/docs/test_results.rst

 * ``SimulRPi 0.1.0a0``

 As expected ``pynput`` could not be imported because it doesn't work on a headless setup (connecting to an RPi via SSH).
-However, the blinking of LEDs on the Darth Vader figurine or LED symbols in the terminal worked.
+However, the blinking of slot LEDs on the Darth Vader figurine or in the terminal works.

 **Result 1:** the command ``start_dv`` runs without errors.
-Blinking of LEDs on the Darth Vader figurine works.
+Blinking of slot LEDs on the Darth Vader figurine works and the push button turns on and off the lightsaber.

 **Result 2:** the command ``start_dv -s`` runs without errors, except a warning about ``pynput`` not being able to be imported.
-Blinking of LEDs in the terminal works.
+Blinking of slot LEDs in the terminal works.

 ..
 URLs